learnk8s/learnk8s.io/src/terraformAks/content.md

 > The `LoadBalancer Ingress` should contain an IP address.

-You can test that the Ingress is working as expected by curling the IP address with:
+You can test that the Ingress is working as expected by using `curl`:

 ```terminal|command=1|title=bash
 curl <ip address>